 IDR(s) is a robust and efficient short recurrence Krylov subspace method for solving large nonsymmetric systems of linear equations.
-On this page you can find reports and papers that describe IDR(s), MATLAB and FORTRAN implementations for IDR(s), and examples of how to use the codes.
+On this page you can find reports and papers that describe IDR(s), MATLAB, Python, and FORTRAN implementations for IDR(s), and examples of how to use the codes.

 Version of August 2010.
 This is the